pebbe/AndroidVrKubus/README.md

 There are several classes that implement the `Provider` interface:

-  - `dubbel` doubles the rotation along the y-axis
-  - `vertraagd` delays by one second
+  - `vertraagd` delays the response and/or amplifies the horizontal angle
   - `server` exchanges the vector with an external server
   - `server2` is like `server`, using multiple connections